Garee/pytodoist/docs/source/index.rst

 Overview
 --------
-**PyTodoist** is a Python package that provides simple methods for interacting with the `Todoist API <http://todoist.com/API/>`_.
+**PyTodoist** is a Python package that provides simple methods for interacting with the `Todoist <http://www.todoist.com>`_.
 It hides the underlying web API calls with higher-level abstractions that make it easy to use Todoist with Python.

 Examples
 --------